 Senior Program Advisor & Faculty

-Mark C. Schug is Professor Emeritus at the University of Wisconsin‑Milwaukee and Director of the Lakeland University Office for the Advancement of Free Enterprise Education.
+Mark C. Schug is Professor Emeritus at the University of Wisconsin‑Milwaukee and Senior Program Advisor to the Lakeland University Office for the Advancement of Free Enterprise Education.
 Professor Schug taught for 36 years at the middle school, high school, and university levels.
 A widely-recognized scholar, he has written and edited over 230 articles, books, and national curriculum materials.
 Professor Schug has spoken to local, state, and national groups throughout the United States and in 11 other countries.
-He has been the guest co-editor of ten issues of Social Education, the flagship journal of the National Council for the Social Studies.
-His latest books are Teaching Economics in Troubled Times published by Routledge Press and co-edited with William C. Wood of James Madison University and Economic Episodes in American History published by Wohl Publishing and co-authored by William C. Wood, Tawni Hunt Ferrarini and M. Scott Niederjohn.
+He has been the guest co-editor of 11 issues of Social Education, the flagship journal of the National Council for the Social Studies.
+His latest books are Teaching Economics in Troubled Times published by Routledge Press and co-edited with William C. Wood of James Madison University and Economic Episodes in American History published by Wohl Publishing and co-authored by William C. Wood, Tawni Hunt Ferrarini and M. Scott Niederjohn, now in its second edition.
+The same author team of Ferrarini, Niederjohn, Schug, and Wood has written Teachers Can Be Financially Fit: Economists’ Advice for Educators which is forthcoming in 2020 from Springer Publications.

-Mark and his wife, Io, have been married for 49 years, have two grown daughters, and four grandchildren.
-They spend summers in the north woods of Wisconsin and winters in Jupiter, Florida.
+Mark and his wife Io have been married for 51 years, have two grown daughters, and four grandchildren.
+They live in Port St. Lucie, Florida.

 Senior Program Advisor for Heroes & Faculty